zordius/yfetch/README.md

 **JSONP**

 You will need <a href="https://www.npmjs.com/package/fetch-jsonp">fetch-jsonp</a> for JSONP feature.
-When you set { jsonp: true } in yfetch arguments and fetchJsonp() exists, the request will made by jsonp.
+When you set { jsonp: true } in yfetch arguments and global.fetchJsonp() exists, the request will made by jsonp.

 ```javascript